 If you are facing an arrest warrant, a lawyer can help you turn yourself into authorities and negotiate a release on bail.
 A lawyer can also represent you in court and work to get the charges against you dismissed or reduced.

-No matter what type of warrant you are facing, a criminal defense lawyer can help you protect your rights and fight for your freedom.
+No matter what type of warrant you are facing, a knowledgeable criminal defense attorney can help you protect your rights and fight for your freedom.
 Contact a qualified criminal defense lawyer today at (317) 623-4546 to learn more.